last updated 5 February 2012

 Mr. Middlecoat and two native servants"

-Was this our George (without military title - unusual) helping Cap'n Purdy buy Australian gun horses ?
-Or having a well paid leave (Indian Army Officers remained on full pay on furlough in Oz, half pay in England) with servants, or some other Middlecoat we don't know about ......
+Was this our George (without military title - unlikely) helping Cap'n Purdy buy Australian (gun) horses ?
+Or having a well paid leave (Indian Army Officers remained on full pay on furlough in Oz, half pay in England) with servants & without family (again unlikely).
+Could just have been George's eldest son James Hampton Pinson but he was only 16.

 4 August 1844 - Nick Middlecoat, aged 92,